maizeatlas/saegus/src/docs/analyze.rst

    :param int number_gens: Number of generations of selection or drift
    :param dict allele_frq_data: Allele frequency data and the major/minor alleles at each locus.
    :param list recombination_rates: Recombination rates for each locus in order.
-   :param pd.DataFrame genetic_map: Chromosome:cM position correspondence.
+   :param genetic_map: Chromosome:cM position correspondence.

    Columns
    -------